Chalwk/JeriCraftDocs/docs/guides/Auctions.md

+## AUCTIONS ARE NOT CURRENTLY AVAILABLE.

-# 🔨 AuctionHouse Plugin Guide 🛠️
+# 🔨 Auction Guide 🛠️

 Welcome to the AuctionHouse guide!
 This plugin allows players to list items for sale on an auction house accessible with the `/ah` command.
 With AuctionHouse, you can easily buy and sell items without the risk of scamming.
 Follow the steps